Rogeriohsjr/CoverageConverter/Localhost/README.md

 tsc; node index.js

 # This will create a new extension

+1. Change the buildAndReleaseTask/task.json -> "Patch": 19 (add one version up)
+2. Change the vss-extension.json -> "version": "0.1.19" (add one version up)
+3. Compile, run the tsc; in buildandReleaseTask folder.
+4. Run the command below in root folder.
-tfx extension create --manifest-globs vss-extension.json
+4.1. tfx extension create --manifest-globs vss-extension.json

 tsc; cd..; tfx extension create --manifest-globs vss-extension.json